 TO: Jane Smith

 We offer a wide variety of widgets in the most popular designer colors and styles – all at low, low discount prices.
 Visit our website for our exciting new line of mini-widgets!

-Sizzling Summer Special: Order by June 30th and all waterproof commercial-grade super-widgets are 20% off.
-Show us a bid from one of our competitors and we’ll match it.
+Sizzling Summer Special: Order by June 30th and all waterproof commercial-grade widgets are 20% off.
+Show us a bid from one of our competitors and we will match it.
 XYZ Distributing will not be undersold.

 MESSAGE B is most likely a commercial message subject to all CAN-SPAM's requirements.
 Although the subject line is “Your Account Statement” – generally a sign of a transactional or relationship message – the information at the beginning of the message is commercial in nature and the brief transactional or relationship portion of the message is at the end.